the-raybanator/Rayyan_Blood_Bank/README.md

  - Cleaned up code
  - Rearranged files
  - Fixed camera bug
+ - Fix the verification process

 Things Left to Fix:
      - Sync with database
+     - Complete rest of the flow
-     - Fix the verification process
+     - Fix the data confirmation code

 Updates: